 Vincente Minnelli, always the art director, performs technical feats to deliver the fantasy in as poetic a manner as he can.
 This is an early CinemaScope picture and Minnelli uses his crane quite well, especially during the lovers’ emotional sprint up that hill with the heather on top.
 There’s also plenty of rapid camera movement through the countryside during the midnight search for poor Harry Beaton.
 But many scenes seem static anyway, such as the meeting of the clans amid some old ruins.

 Shouldn’t some ambitious critic compare the ‘meeting of the clans’ with a similar scene in Kobayashi’s stylized horror epic Kwaidan?
-Technically speaking, both the Scot and Shogunate feudal clans are technically ghosts, and both are surrounded by artificial art direction.
+Technically speaking, both the Scot and Shogunate feudal clans are ghosts, and both are surrounded by artificial art direction.
 The effect in the Japanese movie is static horror, not nostalgic charm.
 Kobayashi would surely interpret Tommy Albright’s ambition as a Death Wish.

 We’re told that, just as with Seven Brides for Seven Brothers, Brigadoon was filmed simultaneously in both CinemaScope and in flat 1:75.
 MGM wanted product for theaters that couldn’t convert and was also hedging its bet in case Fox’s new anamorphic system did a belly flop.
-In the Turner docu When the Lion Roared Van Johnson tells of making the argument that because he had to film everything twice for two different versions, they were two different movies and he should be paid twice.
+In the Turner docu When the Lion Roared Van Johnson told of making the argument that because he had to film everything twice for two different versions, they were two different movies and he should be paid twice.
 That idea didn’t go over very well.

 Not long after this, Frank Sinatra showed up to film Carousel and found out that Fox wanted him to perform his role twice, one for a 35mm ‘scope camera and another time for a Camera 55mm version.
 He quit the show outright, leaving Fox with a stack of playback recordings for all his songs, which could not be used.